p2-inc/phasetwo-docs/blog/2026-08-28-keycloak-skills-mcp-launch.md

 ---

 Star and fork the repo at [p2-inc/keycloak-skills](https://github.com/p2-inc/keycloak-skills).
-Don't have a Keycloak to point it at?
+Running your own Keycloak?
+Pull [`quay.io/phasetwo/phasetwo-keycloak`](https://quay.io/repository/phasetwo/phasetwo-keycloak?tab=tags) and the whole catalogue becomes available.
+Don't have a Keycloak to point it at at all?
 Spin up a [Starter cluster](https://dash.phasetwo.io/clusters) with a 30-day free trial.
 Questions, or want to tell us what to build next? [support@phasetwo.io](mailto:support@phasetwo.io).